Marriage Counseling and the Pandemic

 - Create Shared Meaning: Connection in a marriage occurs as each person experiences the multitude of ways in which their spouse enriches their life with a shared history and helps them find meaning and make sense of struggles.

+If you are struggling with your marriage we would love to help apply some of these suggestions.
 Please feel free to contact me at, https://familyccc.com or (602) 325-1233 if you would like help as a couple or as an individual for the issues you are dealing with.